DevExpress-Examples/devextreme-gantt-how-to-create-a-custom-task-details-dialog/Readme.md

     }
  	```

 2. Handle the [taskEditDialogShowing](https://js.devexpress.com/jQuery/Documentation/ApiReference/UI_Components/dxGantt/Events/#taskEditDialogShowing) event to prevent the default dialog and display your custom dialog instead.
-Bind the form in the popup control to the processed task data.
+Bind the form in the popup control to processed task data.

 	```jscript
     function onTaskEditDialogShowing(e) {